Contact Autodesk to teach Fusion 360 in your classroom

 Thank you for reaching out to us.
 Someone will be in touch with you soon.

 We have some good news for educators who are looking for new ways to improve distance learning.
 Autodesk Learning Partners are offering a fully funded virtual workshop that will bring you up to speed on Fusion 360 software–fast.
-It even comes with a free plug and play CAD/CAM curriculum.
 This will allow you to provide your students with a solid grounding in CAD/CAM fundamentals, plus manufacturing and engineering skills.
 In this personalized workshop, where you can invite your peers, an Autodesk Learning Partner expert will provide:

-The Fusion 360 software, the curriculum, and the workshop are all provided by Autodesk at no cost to your school, your colleagues, and your students.
+The Fusion 360 software and the workshop are all provided by Autodesk at no cost to you.
 Finally, when you’ve finished your half-day workshop, you’ll have a dedicated partner to guide you and answer any questions that come up.
 Don't miss out on this opportunity!

-"The workshop showed me a much easier way to approach teaching my students about design for manufacturability.
-I am excited to schedule more sessions with my colleagues!"
+“As our design courses have evolved, particularly with the new and emerging manufacturing technologies (particularly 3D printing), we have always kept at the forefront in order to do the best for our students.
+On realising that Fusion 360 had a great deal to offer, we decided that formal training would be the best way forward, so I enrolled myself and my students on to an introductory course in order to get the best grounding.

+We found the in-depth course very helpful and were able to move on to becoming very productive with the software by the end of the day.
+We have been using the software on a daily basis ever since and have booked a follow-up course in generative design.
+We are also keen to carry on with more advanced training in simulation and to explore the machining modules.”

 Fusion 360 is the only tool that connects the entire product development process into a single CAD/CAM/CAE cloud-based platform.
 It provides all the support you need as you guide your students in advancing their engineering and manufacturing skills.